MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/index.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Starting in Windows 10, version 1703, the Windows Driver Kit (WDK) includes a class extension module (NetAdapterCx) that enables you to write a KMDF-based driver for a network adapter.
+Starting in Windows 10, version 1703, the Windows Driver Kit (WDK) includes a class extension module (NetAdapterCx) that enables you to write a KMDF-based driver (called the client driver in this section) for a network adapter.
 In previous versions of Windows, you needed to write an NDIS miniport driver.

 ## Event callback functions